 Our bodies are made up of 60% water, seems incredible doesn't it?
-But without such a high percentage of water in our system, our bodies just couldn’t function - bodily fluids are needed for digestion, absorption, circulation, creation of saliva, transportation of nutrients, and maintenance of body temperature.
+But without such a high percentage of water in our system, our bodies just couldn’t function.
+Drinking plenty of water is important for a whole host of reasons.
+All the cells and organs in our body need water to function properly.

 Steady and consistent hydration is the best way to ensure your body is getting what it needs.
 Often, we miss the signs of dehydration simply because we don't feel thirsty.
 But thirst isn't the only indicator of dehydration, there can be all sorts of clues: